Edit Blog Post

 Without cyrobiotic crust, the dark mounds behind the cactus, all of this would just wash away

-it then loops around the edge of the mesa with many views into both canyons.
+Like the trail at Deadhorse Point, it then loops around the edge of the mesa with many views into both canyons.

 While Deadhorse provided long views over an otherworldly landscape, this one provides closer views of that same landscape.